13th Congress of the Polisario Front: International presence

 Several foreign political parties participated in the 13th Congress.
 The Congress included the participation of around 300 foreign participants.
 Some of the countries included are: Algeria, Mauritania, South Africa, Nigeria, Angola, Spain, Italy, Slovenia, Ukraine, Belgium, Hungary, Portugal, Cuba, Mexico, El Salvador, Colombia, Timor-Leste, Russia, Venezuela, Brazil; apart from unspecified delegations from Asia; the European Parliament and a Moroccan journalist.

 Results

 Secretary-General

-Polls opened on 20 December 2011 at 18:30 PM local time.
+Polls opened on 20 December 2011 at 18:30 p.m. local time.
 17 offices were allocated for voting by the Election Committee, each with around 150 voters.
 Incumbent Mohamed Abdelaziz was the only candidate for Secretary-General.

 Abdelaziz was re-elected as Secretary-General of the Polisario Front and President of the Sahrawi Arab Democratic Republic for a three-year term.
 1,622 Congressmembers out of 2,095 registered cast a vote; 1,590 votes were valid while 32 votes were considered invalid.
 Abdelaziz received 1,551 votes (98%).
 The Electoral Commission pointed out that the election process went smoothly, indicating that they recorded some minor problems such as “non-conformity” in the names of some voters in the lists, without significantly affecting the electoral process.